 Translation and Interpreting (CERT)

 The Graduate Certificate in Translation and Interpreting focuses on translation and interpreting as a field of both professional practice and academic study.
-Some of the topics covered are: comparative grammar and professional writing skills; culture, literature, history and theory; professional ethics, skills and practices; translation technologies, terminology and project management; and translation and interpreting in specialized domains (medicine, law, education and social services).
+Some of the topics covered include: comparative grammar and professional writing skills; culture, literature, history and theory; professional ethics, skills and practices; translation technologies, terminology and project management; and translation and interpreting in specialized domains (medicine, law, education and social services).

 Those wishing to pursue the graduate certificate in conjunction with a graduate degree program should first apply and be admitted to the degree program before applying for admission to the Graduate Certificate in Translation and Interpreting.

-- School of Interdisciplinary and Graduate Studies application and application fee.
+- Graduate School application and application fee.

 - Transcripts from all accredited institutions where undergraduate and/or graduate credit was earned.
 Minimum GPA required for undergraduate work: 3.0 on a four-point scale (all University of Louisville transcripts will be submitted automatically with completion of an application for graduate study).